SultanKhanfar/sultankhanfar.com/content/jobs/Gators for Refugee Medical Relief/index.md

 ---

 - Develop and deliver interactive chemistry and physics presentations with supplementary activities for our year-round educational sessions hosted in Jacksonville, FL
-- Lead virtual weekend tutoring sessions in chemistry, biology, and mathematics for refugee students via Google Meet
+- Host virtual one-on-one tutoring sessions in chemistry, biology, and mathematics for refugee students every weekend via Google Meet
 - Created interactive presentations on diverse career paths to inspire young refugee students and foster early career exploration